He made it sound like it was the easiest thing to do. Like I could prick myself, drain a few drops of blood into a bowl and hand it to him.

 She walked with stiff steps.

-The day Belinna was marched off to the northern mountains, Father and I were harvesting yam at our farm, close to the city gate.
+The day Belinna was marched off to the mountain, Father and I were harvesting yam at our farm, close to the city gate.

 Belinna had been in the midst of soldiers and priests.